JetBrains/kotlin-web-site/docs/reference/type-safe-builders.md

   }
 ```

-This is a completely legitimate Kotlin code.
+This is completely legitimate Kotlin code.
 You can play with this code online (modify it and run in the browser) [here](http://try.kotlinlang.org/#/Examples/Longer examples/HTML Builder/HTML Builder.kt).

 ## How it works